+iv.
 Eligible applicants must qualify based on ensuring the total cost is reasonable, at completion the facility must meet local and state building codes, HUD Quality Housing Standards (HQS), and be brought up to the WVARR adopted facilities standards.
-Individuals can stay at the facility no longer than two years, until permanent housing is secured or the facilities residency occupation limit, whichever is first.
-Substance Use Disorder Housing Facilities applicants can apply with WVDED.
-Applicants must distinguish their status of a WVARR certification.
+Substance Use Disorder Housing Facilities applicants can apply with WVCAD.
+Applicants must distinguish their status of a WVAAR certification.
 Proper documentation is required within the application process to support the WVARR certification status.
-Prioritization for rehabilitation will be given based on the location and the special population being served.

-Entities with the Greatest Need
+E. Entities with the Greatest Need